Theory of Constraints, Lean, and Six Sigma Improvement Methodology Making the Case for Integration

 Many leaders and managers have led improvement initiatives in a variety of different industry sectors.
-And most believe, when they begin these efforts, they have all the tools they need in their improvement "backpack."
-They are considered experts in efforts such as Total Quality Management, Preventive Maintenance, Statistical Process Control, Failure Mode and Effects Analysis, and Design of Experiments.
-And by using the tools from their respective "backpacks," they made substantial improvements to many kinds of processes in a wide array of industry segments.
-As time passes, however, most feel there is a missing link in their arsenal of tools for improvement.
-The author faced this same predicament, and he discovered what the missing link was in his improvement tool kit: Theory of Constraints (TOC).
+Most believe that when they begin these efforts, they already have the tools they need in their improvement "backpack."
+Using these tools, they make substantial improvements to processes in a wide array of industry segments.
+As time passes, however, most realize that there is a missing link in their arsenal of tools for improvement.
+The author of this book faced this same predicament and he discovered what the missing link was in his improvement tool kit: Theory of Constraints (TOC).
 Once he learned the details of TOC, his ability to make major improvements jettisoned upward to levels he had not seen before.
 TOC is the common denominator in all the case studies presented in this book.

 Essentially, this book lays the foundation for what most practitioners are just beginning to understand—this integrated improvement methodology is superior to the three components used in isolation from each other.
 This book presents a step-by-step method of how to combine the Theory of Constraints, Lean, and Six Sigma, and then demonstrates its effectiveness in a very diverse array of industries.